AriFordsham/GHCWiki/cross-compilation.md

 Even in a non-cross build, the current build system takes some care to achieve a limited form of tool-chain separation.
 In particular, when using the stage0 GHC, the build should be using the tool chain that that compiler is designed to work with -- which may not be the tool chain specified on the ./configure command line.
 This is only partially fulfilled.
 For example, while the build uses the stage0 GHC to compile C sources, so that the stage0 compatible gcc will be used, the build also uses other various tools ferreted out by ./configure (ar and ranlib for example).

 ## Autoconf

+(this is slightly out of date now --SDM 18 Jan 2013)

 Autoconf offers only limited support for cross compiling.
 While it professes to know about three platforms, base, host, and target; it knows only about one tool-chain.
 It uses that tool-chain to determine two classes of information: Information about how to use the tool-chain itself, and information about the target of that tool-chain.
 Hence, in the cross-compilation case, it makes sense for ./configure to be told about XT.